firmwaremodules/stm32-secure-patching-bootloader/Scripts/README.md

 Do not use the same keys for multiple projects/products or the stm32-secure-patching-bootloader in one product could update to firmware meant for another product.

-Use the 'make_keys.bat' convenience script located in `Scripts` to generate the keys automatically in the specified project `Keys` directory, or follow these manual steps:
+Use the 'make_keys_v7m.bat' convenience script located in `Scripts` to generate the keys automatically in the specified project `Keys` directory, or follow these manual steps:

 Open a console window to `Tools` and run these commands: